malleyeno/BannedTermPopulator/README.md

 This solution has been tested and developed for Windows (W11).
 I make no guarantees about performance or usability on Mac or Linux because I don't have ready access to either of those environments.

-You need access to a web browser that can access Automod's Block terms and phrases page.
+You need access to a web browser that can access AutoMod's Blocked terms and phrases page.
 I use Firefox, but tests show that chrome works too.

 ## Instructions
 ### Prepare a list of blocked terms